 Dr Devlin, MDU head of professional standards, explained:

 'In order to move forward with improving patient safety, it's important to acknowledge that the punitive systems of old have not served patients and their families well.
 However, a fresh approach, built on a just culture, will.

 'The current system is almost set up to fail; a patient's unexpected and preventable death may lead to a criminal investigation, a coronial investigation, disciplinary and regulatory procedures, civil litigation and media coverage.
 Sometimes these processes are necessary, but where the focus almost immediately narrows to an individual's failings, what is often lost is the opportunity to properly and rigorously examine the context and the wider systems failures that are often at the heart of such incidents.

 'We saw this following the tragic and avoidable deaths associated with accidental intrathecal injection of vincristine prior to 2000.
 For decades, doctors were criminalised for their part in fatal drug administration errors, but this did not help.
 What was ultimately needed was to understand the human and systemic factors that influenced their behaviours.

 'We know that the move to a just and learning culture will not happen overnight.
 It will require knowledgeable and motivated clinical leaders and managers, and time to restore trust and confidence in processes designed to investigate clinical errors.
 However there is already some useful guidance out there which leaders can turn to such as NHS Resolution's report Being Fair and NHS Improvement's Just culture guide.'

-This guidance was correct at publication 16/09/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/09/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.